 Tax abatements cannot be used to replace the normal appeals process.
 There is ample time and avenues to appeal the property’s market value and classification.
 Property owners should be aware of this process, which starts in the spring of each year, and should follow it to resolve any concerns promptly.

 The Abatement Process

-Your application for abatement must be approved by the Taxpayer Services department based on the county's abatement policy.
+Your application for abatement must be approved by the Property and Environmental Resources department based on the county's abatement policy.
 In cases of large abatements, county board approval may be necessary.